kdmukai/bitcoin_resources/README.md

 #### How do I buy/sell/hold bitcoin?
 Hopefully you have a bitcoin-savvy friend you can reach out to.
 With that friend or on your own, walk through my [step-by-step beginner's guide](https://github.com/kdmukai/bitcoin_gift_guide) to setting up a wallet on your phone.

 Then look at the [Exchanges](#exchanges) section below.
-You almost definitely you want to start with one-off buys via a Cash App or small repeated buys via Swan.
+You almost definitely want to start with one-off buys via Cash App to learn and then quickly transition to setting up small repeated buys via Swan.

 #### Why does bitcoin have value?